The debate is officially on! It’s a question that comes up quite often: Whose job is better, Respiratory Therapists or Nurses?

 Respiratory Therapy is more specialized than Nursing

 Now, while nurses do have a broad scope of practice in comparison to respiratory therapists, there are many benefits to respiratory therapy.
-In my own career, I’ve met several respiratory therapists who were formerly
+In my own career, I’ve met several respiratory therapists who were formerly registered

 Nurses take all the blame